1 Paul, Silvanus, and Timothy, to the church of the Thessalonians in God the Father and the Lord Jesus Christ: Grace to you, and peace.

 - Lit. longing for you in this way

 - Or preventing, forbidding

 - Or continually, at last; lit. to the end, limit

 - Lit. bereaved

 - Lit. both once and twice, an idiom for several times

-3 So when we could bear it no longer, we thought it best to be left in Athens alone; 2 and we sent Timothy—our brother and God’s fellow-worker1 in the gospel of Christ—to establish and strengthen2 you in your faith, 3 so that no one would be shaken by these afflictions.
-For you yourselves know we’ve been destined for this, 4 for even when we were there with you, we kept telling you beforehand we would suffer tribulation; and so it has come to pass, as you well know.
-5 For this reason, when I could bear it no longer, I myself sent Timothy, so that I might know the state of your faith, fearing that somehow the tempter might have tempted you, and that our labor had been in vain.
+3 So when we could bear it no longer, we thought it best to be left in Athens alone; 2 and we sent Timothy—our brother and God’s fellow worker1 in the gospel of Christ—to establish and strengthen2 you in your faith, 3 so that no one would be shaken by these afflictions.
+For you yourselves know that we are destined for this very thing; 4 for even when we were there with you, we kept telling you beforehand that we would suffer tribulation; and so it has come to pass, as you well know.
+5 For this reason, when I could bear it no longer, I myself sent Timothy so that I might know the state of your faith, fearing that somehow the tempter might have tempted you, and that our labor had been in vain.